 Here we are in the territory of the most dreaded volcano in Iceland - the subglacial Katla itself!

-Opening photo: inside Katla ice with our guide from Katlatrack
+Top photo: inside Katla ice cave with our guide from Katlatrack

 Inside Katla ice cave